Clean Out Your Fridge the Simple Way — 6 Easy Steps

 Once your fridge is clean, a little maintenance goes a long way.
 It will get dirty again (quickly) and life happens so messes and stickiness will too, but you can have the fresh feeling last longer with the tips below.

-tips to keep your fridge clean ongoing
+Tips to keep your fridge clean

 - A weekly 5-minute check-in (remove expired items, wipe down sticky shelves and bottles)